 Visit https://goo.gl/Mg1jWx for the text of the KIDS Act.

 INTERNATIONAL MEGAN'S LAW (IML) TO PREVENT CHILD EXPLOITATION AND OTHER SEXUAL CRIMES THROUGH ADVANCED NOTIFICATION OF TRAVELING SEX OFFENDERS (2016)

 IML was enacted in an effort to prevent child sex trafficking and tourism by making it more difficult to travel internationally.
 It establishes the Angel Watch Center (AWC), within ICE, to alert foreign law enforcement authorities about the intended travel of American registrants to their countries.
 The AWC is also authorized to determine whether or not the registrant in question is in compliance with their SORN responsibilities.
 Registrants are found to be in compliance if they provide their local jurisdiction with their anticipated itinerary, carrier and flight numbers for air travel, destination country, address of lodging accommodation, and the purpose of their international travel.
-If a registrant fails to provide the required information and attempts, or completes, their international travel will result in a fine and a maximum sentence of 10 years’ incarceration.
+If a registrant fails to provide the required information and attempts, or completes their international travel, they will be fined and given a maximum sentence of 10 years’ incarceration.
 Lastly, IML forbids the State Department to issue passports to covered registrants unless the passport contains a unique identifier.
-As of April 2017, and past the stated deadline in the legislation, neither the AWC nor the unique identifier has been established.

 Visit https://goo.gl/tS89kL for the text of IML.